chillibits/splash-screen/README.md

     .show()
 ```

+**Tip**: If you want to have a custom activity transition, you can call `overridePendingTransition(R.anim.customEnterAnim, R.anim.customExitAnim)` after dispatching `.show()` of the splash screen.

-If you want to receive a result from the SplashScreen, you can override onActivityResult as following:
+If you want to receive a result from the splash screen, you can override onActivityResult as following:
 ### Kotlin
 ```kotlin
 override fun onActivityResult(requestCode: Int, resultCode: Int, data: Intent?) {